 - Durability – technically compostable straws are not a reusable option but I felt that they should be included as an alternative to single-use plastic straws.
-These straws not very long lasting, as they cannot be washed and reused.
+These straws are not very long-lasting, as they cannot be washed and reused.

 - Eco-friendliness – these are made from paper and will be 100% compostable, decomposing within 30-60 days.
 Look for a brand that produces their straws from recycled paper to reduce your environmental impact.